pablopunk/fresh-install/readme.md

-# mac-fresh-install
+# Mac Fresh Installation

+> Essential tools and apps you are to lazy to install

+Don't like to recover your sysmtem from a backup?
+With this tool you can install a fresh copy of macOS any day and still have all the tools you want.

+## Requirements

+Not much, just a modern mac with an internet connection will work.

 ## Use

-Use this script to get essential tools and apps on a clean installation of macOS
+Use this script to get essential tools and apps on a clean installation of macOS.
+To get specific tools/apps, just fork this repo to fit your needs.

-Easy install:
+### Easy install:

 ```shell
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/pablopunk/mac-fresh-install/master/mac-fresh-install.sh)"
 ```

 ## What does this install?